egeloen/ivory-http-adapter/doc/events.md

 archive more complex behavior.
 For example, by default, the retry subscriber combines the limited retry strategy with the exponential delayed one.

-To do that, all retry strategies implement the `Ivory\HttpAdapter\Event\Retry\ChainedRetryStrategyInterface` and extend the `Ivory\HttpAdapter\Event\Retry\AbstractChainedRetryStrategy` where the default chain of responsibility implementation is done.
+To do that, all retry strategies implement the `Ivory\HttpAdapter\Event\Retry\RetryStrategyChainInterface` and extend the `Ivory\HttpAdapter\Event\Retry\AbstractRetryStrategyChain` where the default chain of responsibility implementation is done.
 Then, a chained retry strategy wraps a next strategy which is involved when it decides if it should retry the request and for calculating the delay to wait if it should retry.